Rules to Better AI-Generated Media - 10 Rules

 Text-to-image models like DALL·E 2, Imagen, and Midjourney popularized "prompt to picture" and introduced basic inpainting/outpainting.
 Great for creation, but edits often regenerated the whole image, causing drift and detail loss.

-Editing-first models like Google's gemini-2.5-flash-image-preview (aka Nano Banana) and Flux.1 Kontext take an image + instruction and apply localized edits.
+Editing-first models like Google's gemini-2.5-flash-image-preview (aka Nano Banana) and Flux.1 Kontext take an image + instruction and applies localized edits.
 They preserve subjects and scene layout, follow prompts tightly, and support iterative workflows (step-by-step revisions without degradation).
 Like "Photoshop with natural-language brushes."

 - Targeted local edits - They change only what you ask for and leave everything else untouched.
 This makes them practical for production assets where fidelity matters